studio-thgie/phd.thgie.ch/output/expose.md

 - Relevant paratexts: Box art, manuals, advertisement, etc.

 ##### Source code
 As mentioned in 1. and 3.1.2, the source code of the researched games is of special interest to me.
-Critical code analysis treats code not only as functional instructions to a machine, but also as a text that can be hermeneutically approached and semiotically read (Marino, 2020).
-Further, from the perspective of design theory, a digital game is a second order design (Willumsen, 2016).
+Critical code analysis treats code not only as functional instructions to a machine, but also as a text that can be hermeneutically approached and semiotically read [@marinoCriticalCodeStudies2020].
+Further, from the perspective of design theory, a digital game is a second order design [@willumsenSourceCodeFormal2016].
 The game developers don't design the game, they design the structures that generate the game.
 Akin to the writing aid for an author, like pens or keyboards, source code has formal and structural influence on the what and how the game developers design.
 Taken together, these two approaches outline source code as a carrier of meaning, as well as the tools and material for designing games.
 This makes source code a core focus of my dissertation.

 Working with source code can be difficult.
 Source code is text, but can reach levels of abstraction down to being a string of seemingly random alpha-numeric strings, in the case of Assembler.
 A certain level of knowledge and experience is needed to fruitfully dive into source code with close readings.
 I have made first attempts in critical code analysis, as mentioned under 2.3.3.
 Distant readings, in which the digital humanities are especially strong, are yet to be established when approaching source code hermeneutically.